Pressure washer pump types

 AAA Pressure Washer Pumps or FNA Group

-FNA Group makes AAA Pumps for their pressure washer line, and they also own the Simpson Cleaning brand.
+FNA Group makes AAA Pumps for their pressure washer line and owns the Simpson Cleaning brand.
 Simpson is the only brand that uses these pumps, and they make triplex and axial cam-style pumps.

 Annovi Reverberi Pressure Washer Pumps